emdubb/up-the-river/README.md

 - As a player, I want to see what cards other players have drawn so that I can try to make a better guess.
 - As a player, I want an elegant design exeperience so that I would rather use this app than a deck of cards.
 - As a player I want to be able to add more players mid way through the game
+- As a group of players, if there are more than 6 people I want to add a second deck of cards (there will never be more than 12)

 ##Wireframes